-If you have trouble falling asleep, staying awake or sleeping through the night, you may be among the one-third of Americans estimated to have sleep disorders.
+If you have trouble falling asleep, staying awake, or sleeping through the night, you may be among the one-third of Americans estimated to have a sleep disorder.
 If not treated, a sleep disorder can lead to chronic fatigue, disorientation and the inability to accomplish everyday tasks.

 Common Sleep Disorders

 Obstructive sleep apnea: